balbuf/serialize.js/README.md

 Associative arrays will be unserialized as objects in JS, though bear in mind that there is no guarantee that the order of keys will be preserved.
 Any PHP object type will be unserialized as an instance of `Object`.

-Be prepared that `unserialize()` will throw an exception if it cannot parse the serialized string, or if it was passed a value other than a string.
+Be prepared that `unserialize()` will throw an exception if it cannot parse the serialized string or if it was passed a value other than a string.
 The exception message indicates the problem offset in the same way as the notice issued by PHP's function.